×

 Frank Santini

-Frank Santini, Esq., is a highly accomplished personal injury attorney and the founder of The Frank Santini Law Firm, specializing in personal injury law.
-A summa cum laude graduate of Stetson University College of Law, Frank is licensed in Florida and New Jersey and has earned recognition as a Rising Star" by Super Lawyers and high ratings from Martindale-Hubbell.
-Education: Graduated summa cum laude from Stetson University College of Law.
-Professional Associations: Member of The Florida Bar and the New Jersey Bar.
-Experience: Founder of The Frank Santini Law Firm, representing personal injury clients with dedication and expertise.
+Frank Santini, Esq., is a highly accomplished personal injury attorney and the founder of Santini Personal Injury & Car Accident Law, specializing in personal injury law.
+A summa cum laude graduate of Stetson University College of Law, Frank is licensed in Florida, New Jersey, and Pennsylvania and has earned recognition as a Rising Star" by Super Lawyers and high ratings from Martindale-Hubbell.
+Education: Graduated cum laude from Muhlenberg College in Allentown, PA Graduated summa cum laude from Stetson University College of Law Professional Associations: Member of The Florida Bar, the New Jersey Bar, and the Pennsylvania Bar.
+Experience: Founder of Santini Personal Injury & Car Accident Law, representing personal injury clients with dedication and expertise.

 Recent Posts